thoughtbot/goal-oriented-git/src/2-4-searching-the-repository.md

 This tells me that Alice is currently only mentioned once, in the file `chapter1.txt`.
-I know that the commit `3ba3f98` removed some mentions of Alice--we just used the `git log -S` command to find it--and I want to find out how often she was mentioned before that commit.
+I know that the commit `3ba3f98` removed some mentions of Alice---we just used the `git log -S` command to find it---and I want to find out how often she was mentioned before that commit.

 If you've read the chapter on how to "Refer to commits", you'll know that if we